AbrarRayva/cutiefier/README.md

   python cutifier.py
   ```

-I recommend installing using the first method since you can see the code that you're going to run and also it supports Windows, Linux, macOS, and even Android (via termux or any terminal app).
+I recommend installing using the second method since you can see the code that you're going to run and also it supports Windows, Linux, macOS, and even Android (via termux or any terminal app).